junxit/us-congress-bills-110/metadata.md

 - 2008-04-03 — Introduced in Senate
 - 2008-04-03 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
 - 2008-04-03 — Sponsor introductory remarks on measure.
 (CR S2443-2444)
+- 2008-06-25 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2008-09-16 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+With written report No. 110-466.
+- 2008-09-16 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+With written report No. 110-466.
+- 2008-09-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 971.